Bird Flu Studies

 Hot Topics & Recent Developments:

 The ongoing outbreaks of H5N1 clade 2.3.4.4b in U.S. dairy cattle herds grows more widespread every day.
 So far 17 states have reported infected herds.
 Studies done to date suggest the virus replicates at high levels in the mammary gland of cows and that the respiratory route is not the primary mode of transmission between herds (although it’s possible).
-Read more to learn about what is being done to ensure the safety of the milk supply and what happens to the cows infected with bird flu.
+Read more to learn about what is being done to ensure the safety of the milk supply and livestock on infected farms.

 H5N1 clade 2.3.4.4b viruses have caused a substantial number of outbreaks in more mammals than ever, leading to massive mortality in sea mammal groups like seals and sea lions.
 H5N1 has infected hundreds of terrestrial mammals, typically leading to severe symptoms and death.
-Read my articles to learn more about the devastating impact these outbreaks have had and what scientists have learned about the virus as it continues to infect and spread through new hosts.
+Read more to learn more about the devastating impact these outbreaks have had and what scientists are learning about the virus as it continues to spread through new hosts.

 For more bird flu updates and analysis on key bird flu studies, be sure to read my articles and follow me on social media.